 It’s generally accepted in the caravan industry that tyres should be changed around the every 5-7 years, even if they appear to be in pristine condition.
 Failure to follow these guidelines can result in a blow-out that can cause severe damage to the caravan.

 It’s also worth noting that heavy, single-axle caravans are particularly susceptible to the effects of tyre neglect.
 If you own one of these types and the tyre’s running at 50psi or more, be sure to get them checked regularly after the three-year mark.

 Do caravan tyres need balancing?

-Wheel balancing is not a strict requirement as most imbalances will not be felt when towing or during transit.
-However, there’s harm in getting your wheels balanced for peace of mind and to ensure your caravan ride is as smooth as possible.
+Wheel balancing is not a strict requirement, as most imbalances will not be felt when towing or during transit.
+However, there’s no harm in getting your wheels balanced for peace of mind and to ensure your caravan ride is as smooth as possible.